MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 # Accessibility for [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)]

+[This topic is pre-release documentation and is subject to change.]

 [Microsoft is committed to building software that enables people with different abilities](http://go.microsoft.com/fwlink/p/?LinkId=526256) to be productive.
 [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] enables all users to be productive by providing accessible software that can be used effortlessly, regardless of abilities.